-Motivated by exsisting limitations, we are interested in developing a model capable of synthesizing motions that are both semantically rich and scene-aware.
-Instead of relying on large-scale text-scene-motion datasets, which are infeasible to collect, we cast the task as a scene injection problem: \emph{How can scene awareness be incorporated into existing text-conditioned models using only scene-motion data?}
+Motivated by existing limitations, we are interested in developing a model capable of synthesizing motions that are both semantically rich and scene-aware.
+For example, generating “a person walking in a circle’’ or “a man dribbling a basketball’’ in a 3D scene requires understanding both motion semantics and geometric scene constraints.
+However, collecting large-scale text–scene–motion datasets is infeasible.
+Therefore, we ask: \emph{can we generate scene-aware and semantically rich motion from text by leveraging existing, but disjoint, datasets?}

-In this paper, we introduce \textbf{SceneAdapt}, a two stage adaptation framework that injects scene awareness into a pretrained motion diffusion model (MDM), using only existing text-motion and scene-motion datasets.
-Our key insight is to leverage motion inbetweening, which can be learned without text, as a proxy task to inject scene awareness and enable scene-aware text-conditioned generation.
-To be specific, we first adapt MDM to motion inbetweening, and then further adapt it for scene-aware inbetweening~\citep{scenemi} using only scene–motion pairs.
-Since the model already learns inbetweening in the first stage, the second stage focuses exclusively on leveraging scene data to achieve scene-consistent inbetweening, thereby injecting scene awareness into the model.
+In this paper, we introduce \textbf{SceneAdapt}, a two-stage adaptation framework that injects scene-awareness into a pretrained motion diffusion model (MDM), using only existing text-motion and scene-motion datasets.
+Our key insight is to leverage motion inbetweening, which can be learned without text, as a proxy task to inject scene-awareness and enable scene-aware text-conditioned generation.
+To be specific, we first adapt MDM to motion inbetweening, and then further adapt it for scene-aware inbetweening~\cite{scenemi} using only scene–motion pairs.
+Since the model already learns inbetweening in the first stage, the second stage focuses exclusively on leveraging scene data to achieve scene-consistent inbetweening, thereby injecting scene-awareness into the model.

-To adapt text-conditioned models for inbetweening, we design a Context-aware Keyframing (CaKey) layer that selectively modulates keyframe latents, enabling accurate inbetweening while preserving the pretrained latent manifold.
-In the second stage, we freeze the CaKey layer and insert Scene Conditioning layers that use cross attention to enable scene-awareness.
-Whereas prior works \citep{jiang2024trumans} use global features, we utilize in patch-wise features, allowing frame-wise latent to focus on different places in the scene.
+To adapt text-conditioned models for inbetweening, we design a Context-aware Keyframing (CaKey) layer that selectively modulates keyframe latents, enabling accurate inbetweening while preserving the pretrained latent manifold of the text-to-motion model.
+In the second stage, we freeze the CaKey layer and train only the Scene-conditioning (SceneCo) layers which use cross-attention to inject scene-awareness.
+Whereas prior works \cite{jiang2024trumans} use global features, we utilize patch-wise features, allowing frame-wise latents to focus on different places in the scene.
 Through these adaptations, the model can generate motions that are both faithful to text prompts and consistent with the surrounding scene.